 - 1. Legacies of imperialism and colonialism.
-What was the impact of imperialism and colonialism on some of the regions we've studied? - 2.
+What was the impact of imperialism and colonialism in the regions we've studied? - 2.
 Religion and identity.
 How has religion shaped identities within regions?
-What challenges have followed from these religious identities?
+What challenges have followed from these religious identities? - 3.
+Nationalism.

-- 3. Nationalism and the nation state.
 How has nationalism served as both a force of liberation and of conflict in the 20th and 21st centuries? - 4.
+The nation-state.
+What is a nation-state?
+What challenges have new nation-states confronted in the period we've studied? - 5.
 Economic development (and its limits).
 How have societies in these different regions developed economically?
-What have been the challenges of economic development in these contexts? - 5.
+What have been the challenges of economic development? - 6.
 Advantages and disadvantages of regional approaches (or area studies approaches) to world history.
 What are the advantages and disadvantages of these approaches?